 LUOA’s 7th-grade Language Arts course continues to build on the sequential review and development of grammar and communication skills in writing.
 This course offers an evaluation of literature and helps develop critical thinking skills using examples of short stories, 2 novels, poetry, and drama selected from a variety of periods and authors.
 A research paper using appropriate style, formatting, and research methods is required.

-LUOA’s 7th-grade Civics course explores the many aspects of America’s government.
-Lessons cover fundamental values and principles, rights, responsibilities, limits, founding documents, biblical foundations of the U.S. Government, and the roles of the branches of government.
+LUOA’s 7th-grade Civics course explores the many aspects of America’s government and economy.
+Lessons cover fundamental values and principles, rights, responsibilities, limits, founding documents, biblical foundations of the U.S. government and economy, and the roles of the branches of government.
 This course introduces students to the state government, political parties, and economics.
 Topics in this course are designed to teach students about their government so that they can be equipped with the tools they need to be informed and engaged citizens.

 LUOA’s 7th-grade Life Science (SCI 0700) course is a fascinating journey that allows students to know God better through the study of His creation.
 This life science course will expand upon previous learning and set the foundation for science in high school.
 In order to effectively prepare for high school, the middle-school student’s understanding should encompass both the micro and macro aspects of life, and this life science course includes both.
 Other major concepts include scientific inquiry, cells, organization of life, classification, cell processes, population dynamics, differences between and effects of biotic and abiotic factors, ecosystem dynamics, genetics and its applications, and change over time (micro-evolution vs. macro-evolution).